Pushing the Boundaries of Knowledge. Mentoring Future Leaders and Innovators.

 For more information about these program milestones, please see the MFT Program Handbook.

 The Department of Human Development and Family Science provides MFT students with full-time assistantship support for 3 years, pending satisfactory performance in the program.
-Students holding full-time assistantships work 20 hours a week in research, teaching, and/or administrative appointments.
-Full-time assistantships provide a living stipend (approximately $1700/month for 9 months) and full tuition remission for the Fall and Spring semesters.
+Students holding full-time assistantships work 20 hours a week in research, clinical, teaching, and/or administrative appointments.
+Full-time assistantships provide a living stipend (approximately $1900/month for 12 months) and full tuition remission for the Fall and Spring semesters.
 Many of our students have also been successful in securing competitive scholarships.

 MFT doctoral students are responsible for several costs that are not covered by assistantships.